txoof/ml_audio_id/README.md

 - A Git repository containing the project code, including Jupyter Notebooks, scripts, and supporting Markdown documents to explain the workflow, methodologies used, and the results obtained.

 ## Significance
 This project supports personal growth by enhancing skills related to AI, data science, and self-directed research.
-It offers hands-on experience with machine learning algorithms and showcases the development of a solution with direct, industry-applicable implications.
-Ultimately, the project serves as a practical exploration into leveraging technology to solve a real-world problem faced by radio listeners and music enthusiasts.
+It offers hands-on experience with machine learning algorithms and showcases the development of a solution with direct connection to the program.